How To Find An Auto Sales Fraud Lawyer

 What To Do When Car Damage and Accidents Are Not Disclosed

-Car buyers who find out that their vehicle was in an accident or sustained damage after they make their purchase should call Whitney, LLP and get a free consultation from our experienced auto fraud damage disclosure consumer lawyers.
+Car buyers who find out that their vehicle was in an accident or sustained damage after they make their purchase should call Whitney, LLP and get a legal consultation from our experienced auto fraud damage disclosure consumer lawyers.
 Consumers should also be aware that in Maryland, the MVA has a simple process to file a complaint against the car dealer who sold the car.
 Deciding whether or not, and when to file an MVA complaint, can be a strategic move that the consumer attorneys at Whitney, LLP can help make as part of case negotiations.

 Auto Fraud Consumer Lawyers for Used and New Car Disclosure Fraud